Skip to content

 Python site-packages (aka.
 Python packages)

-Anaconda users can check the installed packages with:
+Anaconda users can check installed packages with:

 conda list

-All other installations are using the pip framework:
+All other installations use the pip framework:

 pip list